Code-Institute-Submissions/physics-code/README.md

 Twitter is likely to be added at a later stage before other social media share buttons.

 - Graphical representation of equations:

 	-  [MathJax](https://www.mathjax.org/) LaTeX mathematical equation builder used on the [Help]\(<https://pauld0051.github.io/physics-code/help.html>;

 	- Equation display is critical in helping the user understand complex equations

-- Although images were considered as they can be made fluid, the overall presentation using MathJax was considerably more valuable and useful for site presentation
+	- Screenshot images of equations were considered as they can be made fluid, however, the overall presentation using MathJax was considerably more valuable and useful for site presentation

-- Contact ability without backend or server requirements:
+- Contact-Us ability without backend or server requirements:

 	-  [EmailJS](https://www.emailjs.com/) is used on the [Contact](https://pauld0051.github.io/physics-code/contact.html) page only;

-- Wireframes are not affected by the use of emailJS
+	- Wireframes are not affected by the use of emailJS as the system runs in the background and requires no particular display module other than an input form

 - Responsive display:

 	-  [Bootstrap](https://getbootstrap.com/) libraries were used to set up a grid, box and container system

 	- Bootstrap functionality and design is shown in all wireframes

 #### View wireframes
 [Top](#contents)